• Skip to primary navigation

 4 - Satsumas

-Satsumas are another citrus superstar.
-They’re seedless, easy to peel, and incredibly sweet.
+Satsumas are another citrus superstar (a seedless mandarin variety originally from Japan).
+They're seedless, easy to peel, and incredibly sweet.

 Their juicy, mild flavor makes them a top choice.
 They're less tart than clementines, which we love.